 Maxine DalBen

-Maxine Dalben Dec.
+Dec.
 29, 1920 – Mar.
 3, 2011 Age 90, of Stockton.

-Years later, I was in Stockton by chance and found that the gallery was still there and that Maxine DalBen was still alive.
-She had a number of very good paintings store above the gallery, which, in the main, served as an instructional area for weaving and contained several looms.
-Maxine DalBen was living in the area of Stockton during the winter of 1955 to 1956.
+Maxine had been living in the area of Stockton during the winter of 1955 to 1956.
 That was a year of horrendous rain and potential flooding.
 Levees broke on the Feather River in the area of Yuba City.
 The Feather River is a tributary to the Sacramento River and exits the mountains just north of Oroville.
-Flooding occured throughout the delta area around both the Sacramento and San Joaquin areas.
+Flooding occurred throughout the delta area around both the Sacramento and San Joaquin areas.
 Ironically, Folsom Dam had only recently been finished and held back the waters of another tributary to the Sacramento River, the American River.
 Had the dam not been there, much more flooding would have occured.
 This piece is titled Delta Flood 1955 – 1956.

-This work is one of the smaller pieces in the Delta Series.
-It is oil on canvas, 40″ x 30″ of a farm house near Stockton stranded by the flood waters.
-This work was created with an experimental technique.
-The artist made a reverse drawing of the farmhouse, trees and fencing on a hard surface such as masonite.
-She then applied a wash of grays, blues and browns onto the canvas and kept the surface ‘wet’ with a medium such as turpentine.
-Then she pressed the canvas against the drawing to transfer the ‘print’ onto the canvas.
 There was a period of years during which Maxine DalBen lived and worked in the small Sierra community of Amador City.
 As you head south on old, historic Highway 49 from Placerville (once known as Hangtown and before that, Old Dry Diggins) you join Highway 16 out of Sacramento and continue on a winding mountain course, cross a bridge over Rancheria Creek then, rounding a curve to the left, you drop down into Amador City.
 (Now you have to make a special effort to go to Amador City because of a new by-pass.)
 When the old highway turns to the right, you go straight instead past the Post Office and up a slight hill.

-At School Street, you turn left on to East School Street and motor up hill past the old school house to Church Street.
-It is there, at that northwest corner, that the old Battaglia House stands.
-From School Street walking north on Church you pass a vine covered wall made of flat stones from local soil.
-The are colorful in ways that make the viewer of the canvas think that artistic liberties have been taken.
-It is not true.
-All the colors are there, but now they are hidden under vegetation.
-In fact, when we first went to take a look, there was an ugly motorhome blocking the view.
+Here is a photo of what the wall looks like today.
 To the left of the house there is still some exposed rock wall.
 Compare the colors of the rocks in the photo with colors of the rock wall in the painting.

 Many similar rocks may be found along Rancheria Creek.
 Maxine and a few other painters would hike from Amador City down to the creek along an old trail that once served as a short cut to another settlement now long gone.
 There was a meadow along the creek where they liked to paint.
 Unfortunately is was inhabited by rattlesnakes.
 One imagines several artists walking along an overgrown trail wearing tall leather boots to guard against bites.
 It was in this setting that these four painting were created.
 I will work in future toward better color correction on the reproductions.
 These were shot in shade, so the illumination was the blue sky.